videowhisper/videowhisper-webrtc/README.md

 * Commercial Solutions

 ### MySQL Structure
-For managing connections from different accounts (websites, setups) and/or setting limitations, use a MySQL with unique token keys (per account):
+For managing connections from different accounts (websites, setups) and/or setting limitations, use a MySQL with unique token keys (per account).

 ```
 DROP TABLE IF EXISTS accounts;
   CREATE TABLE accounts (